[PROJECT] A Dozen Chargers in the Lab

 Overcurrent Testing

-The last piece of Ken Shirriff’s testing I wanted to replicate was overcurrent.
+The last piece of Ken Shirriff’s testing we wanted to replicate was overcurrent.
 Naturally, since devices get to decide how much current they want to pull, it’s up to the charger to make sure the device doesn’t pull too much current.
-Like I mentioned earlier, chargers generally have two strategies to deal with this: 1) shut off completely, or 2) reduce the output voltage.
+Chargers generally have two strategies to deal with this: 1) shut off completely, or 2) reduce the output voltage.
 Option 1 is preferred in most cases.
 Option 2 is really just a consequence of not doing option 1.
-There is a third scenario, where the charger can somehow increase the current at the same voltage, but this would mean operating the device outside of its standard conditions, and would likely lead to it overheating.
+There is a third scenario, where the charger can somehow increase the current at the same voltage, but this would probably mean overheating it.

-During my overcurrent testing, I set the electronic load to keep pulling more and more current until the charger shut off.
-While Ken was able to display the relationship between voltage and overcurrent on beautiful time-based graphs, I lack that recording capability so my results are very simple.
-When I did conduct the overcurrent test on the oscilloscope, all my voltage graphs were relatively tight during overcurrent testing.
-I only had one charger (Counterfeit Samsung) that completely blew the test.
+In case you're interested, all my voltage graphs were relatively tight during overcurrent testing, and we only had one charger (Counterfeit Samsung) that completely blew the test.
 The others did a great job of keeping their voltage within a reasonable range, even during overcurrent.
-For that reason, I would say the values below are the true values of the voltage and current of the device at their shutoff period.
+For that reason, we would say the values below are the true values of the voltage and current of the device at their shutoff period.

 The ideal value here is having a voltage equal to 5V or 9V.
 You don’t want 3 or 4 volts, or 7 or 8 volts, because that suggests the charger allowed more current out than it should have.